Carlisle: Ancient Carlisle

-In 79, the two Roman generals Gnaeus Julius Agricola and Quintus Petillius Cerialis advanced through Solway as they continued their campaign further north.
-As a result, it is likely that greater control was achieved at Carlisle over anti-imperial groups.
-This is possibly indicated from the reconstruction of the fort at Carlisle in 83 using oak timbers from further afield, rather than local alder.
+The fort at Carlisle was reconstructed in AD 83 using oak timbers from further afield, rather than local alder as a possible result of the increased Roman control of the area.
 At this time the Roman fort was garrisoned by a 500-strong cavalry regiment, the Ala Gallorum Sebosiana.

 By the early 2nd century, Carlisle was established as a prominent stronghold.
 The 'Stanegate' frontier, which consisted of Luguvalium and several other forts in a line east to Corbridge, was proving a more stable frontier against the Picts than those established deeper into Caledonia.
-In 122, the province was visited by Hadrian, who approved a plan to build a wall the length of the frontier.
-A new fort, Petriana, was built at Carlisle in the Stanwix area of the city north of the river.
-It was the largest fort along the length of Hadrian's Wall and was completed in stone by around 130.
-Like Luguvalium, which lay within sight, Petriana housed a 1,000-strong cavalry regiment, the Ala Gallorum Petriana, the sole regiment of this size along the wall.
+In AD 122, the province was visited by Hadrian, who approved a plan to build a wall the length of the frontier.
+A new fort, Petriana, was therefore built in the Stanwix area of the city north of the river on Hadrian's Wall.
+It was the largest fort along the wall and was completed in stone by around AD 130.
+Like Luguvalium, which lay within sight, Petriana housed a nominal 1,000-strong cavalry regiment, the Ala Gallorum Petriana, the sole regiment of this size along the wall.
 Hadrian's successor Antoninus Pius abandoned the frontier and attempted to move further north; he built the Antonine Wall between the firths of Forth and Clyde.
 It was not a success and, after 20 years, the garrisons returned to Hadrian's Wall.

 At one time, Carlisle broke off from Rome when Marcus Carausius assumed power over the territory.
 He was assassinated and suffered damnatio memoriae, but a surviving reference to him has been uncovered in Carlisle.
-Coins excavated in the area suggest that Romans remained in Carlisle until the reign of Emperor Valentinian II, from 375 to 392.
+Coins excavated in the area suggest that Romans remained in Carlisle until the reign of Emperor Valentinian II, from AD 375 to AD 392.